-- It is best to take the QRA immediately after completing a college-level math.
+It is best to take the QRA immediately after completing a college-level math course.
 The QRA is free to CCV students and is offered multiple times each semester.
 Students taking MAT-1030 Applied Math Concepts will take the assessment (QRA) as part of the course.
-Online MAT-1030 students will need to take the assessment at their local academic center.
+Online MAT-1030 students take the assessment at their local academic center.
 Students completing other math courses can take the assessment in any CCV academic center.